maldex/MultiMuMu/Docker/README.md

 # About MuMuDVB as a Docker container
-Following the request for an [official Docker container](https://github.com/braice/MuMuDVB/issues/197), this is a proposal how to build an Docker image.
+Following the request for an [official Docker container](https://github.com/braice/MuMuDVB/issues/197), this is a proposal how to build a Docker image for [MuMuDVB](http://mumudvb.net).

 Advantages of running MuMuDVB as a container include:
-- Simplified runtime, you don't need a pre-compiled package for your specific Linux Distro and Version.
+- Simplified runtime, you don't need a pre-compiled package for your specific Linux distro and version.
 - Simplified building, all that is required to build MuMuDVB will be included into the build-container, you don't need to install gcc on your host Linux.

 Things to know when running MuMuDVB as a container include: